Aki78/GodotCPUDesign/README.md

 ## Introduction
 A simple logic gate simulator in Godot Version 3.5.

+The Browser version can be used on  https://aki78.itch.io/gdlogic<https://aki78.itch.io/gdlogic>, however, the save option currently might not work.

 ## Key Bindings
 You must be in normal mode in order to switch to different modes